IBM/protect-webapp-using-runtime-container-security/README.md

   > NOTE: These DLP rules are created for demo purposes.
 They should be fine-tuned to reduce false positives and false negatives when used in a real environment.
 Often these patterns are application dependent and should be tested with specific applications.

    ***(i) Cross site request forgery***

+   The Cross Site Request Forgery(CSRF) exploits APIs that performs sensitive operations like a password change or account deletion.
-   The vulnerable application exposes an API for password change: http://[public-ip-of-cluster]:32425/vulnerabilities/csrf/?password_new=password&password_conf=password&Change=Change
+   The `DVWA` application thats deployed exposes an API for password change: http://[public-ip-of-cluster]:32425/vulnerabilities/csrf/?password_new=password&password_conf=password&Change=Change In a valid authenticated session, this API can be invoked to change the password of the user.
+This can be exploited by attackers.

    Let us set up a policy that detects an invocation to this API.